1976 Tripoli Agreement

-The 1976 Tripoli Agreement was signed on December 23, 1976 in Tripoli, Libya by Carmelo Z. Barbero, representing the Government of the Philippines and Nur Misuari of the Moro National Liberation Front.
+The 1976 Tripoli Agreement was signed on December 23, 1976, in Tripoli, Libya by Carmelo Z. Barbero, representing the Government of the Philippines and Nur Misuari of the Moro National Liberation Front.
 The agreement defined autonomous administrative divisions for Muslims in the southern Philippines, the establishment of an autonomous government, judicial system for Sharia law and special security forces, and the observance of a ceasefire.
 The autonomous region was to have its own economic system, including an Islamic bank.

-Facilitators of the agreement included members of the Quadripartite Ministerial Commission of the Organization of Islamic Conference, headed by Ali Abdussalam Treki, representing Muammar Gaddafi, leader of the host country, and the OIC Secretary General, Amadou Karim Gaye.
-The other members of the Quadripartite Ministerial Commission aside from Treki included representatives from Saudi Arabia, Senegal and Somalia.
+Facilitators of the agreement included members of the Quadripartite Ministerial Commission of the Organization of Islamic Conference, headed by Libyan diplomat Ali Treki, and the OIC Secretary General, Amadou Karim Gaye.
+The other members of the Quadripartite Ministerial Commission included representatives from Saudi Arabia, Senegal and Somalia.

 Events prior to agreement

 The declaration of martial law by President Ferdinand Marcos in September 1972 contributed to the ongoing Moro conflict, with Abul Khayr Alonto and Jallaludin Santos establishing the Moro National Liberation Front with Nur Misuari as chairman a month later that same year.
-With the MNLF receiving support from Malaysia and Libya, Marcos offered Muammar Gaddafi, a lucrative oil deal in exchange for his withdrawal of support for the MNLF through Malaysia; this brought Misuari to the negotiation table in 1976.

-Marcos sent his wife, Imelda Marcos, to meet with Gaddafi in Libya in November 1976.
-Accompanying the First Lady was a 60-person entourage that included Industry Secretary Vicente Paterno.
-Imelda Marcos' duty was "to charm Col. Kadaffi into finally terminating aid and support for Nur Misuari of the Moro National Liberation Front".
-Her efforts bore fruit; representatives of the Philippine government and the MNLF met at the negotiating table in December 1976.
+With the MNLF receiving support from Malaysia and Libya, Marcos offered Muammar Gaddafi a lucrative oil deal in exchange for his withdrawal of support for the MNLF through Malaysia.
+According to his private diary, Marcos sent his wife, Imelda Marcos, to Libya in November 1976 "to charm Col. Kadaffi[sic] into finally terminating aid and support for Nur Misuari of the Moro National Liberation Front".

+In December 1976 representatives of the Philippine government and the MNLF met at the negotiating table.